mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 battles, all of which were staged to resolve disputes between bickering nobles.
 The wreckage of each conflagration has been left behind on the planet like so much rubbish.
-Subsequent battles have used the burned- out chassis of tanks and APCs from previous conflicts as cover and field fortifications.
-Salvagers are allowed to scour dormant battlefields at their leisure but the hostile environment of the planet prevents all but the most well- geared crews from doing so.
+Subsequent battles have used the burned-out chassis of tanks and APCs from previous conflicts as cover and field fortifications.
+Salvagers are allowed to scour dormant battlefields at their leisure but the hostile environment of the planet prevents all but the most well-geared crews from doing so.

 While the war world concept has yet to fully catch on, megacorporation Instellarms and other weapons dealers